graveja0/health-care-markets/README.md

 use a market geography or other market definition that is too narrow (e.g., ZIP code) we will mischaracterize many markets as “concentrated” when they are really not (i.e., Type I error).
-Alternatively, a market definition that is too broad (e.g., state) risks characterizing market participants as competitive when in practice a hypothetical merger could materially affect prices and competitiveness (i.e., Type II error).
+Alternatively, a market definition that is too broad (e.g., state) risks characterizing markets as competitive when in practice a hypothetical merger could materially affect prices and competitiveness in a given area (i.e., Type II error).

 Nor surprisingly given the above issues, commonly used market geographies such as hospital referral regions (HRRs), hospital service